Avoid the three hazards that stall your growth

 You started by building the business around your own skill.
 That gets you moving fast—until it doesn’t.
 If sales feel spiky, you’re exhausted, and nothing ships unless you touch it, you’ve probably tripped over one (or all) of these three hazards.
 The fix isn’t more hustle.
 It’s smarter design.

-If buyers aren’t actively hunting for the outcome you sell—or they can’t see the value—you’re pushing a boulder uphill.
-Fit shows up as short sales cycles, high intent enquiries, and prospects repeating your value back to you in their own words.
-If that’s not happening, tighten the offer.
+If buyers aren’t actively hunting for the outcome you sell, or they can’t see the value, then you’re pushing a boulder uphill.
+A strong fit shows up as short sales cycles, high number of enquiries with real purchase intent, and prospects repeating your value back to you in their own words.
+If that’s not happening, you will need to tighten the offer.

 • Interview recent buyers and near-misses.
 Capture exact phrases they use for pains and outcomes.